 Fawrou Remobe : food security in Senegal

-The team builds earth granaries: simple, innovative and effective structures where produce can be stored in a dark, cool place (20/25°), day and night.
-Small producers receive training in soil improvement, agroecology and management.
-The team monitors market prices and helps arrange the grouped transport of agricultural produce.
-Small producers get access to microloans to finance their crop year and the storage of harvested produce.
+The team builds earth granaries that are simple, innovative and efficient, keeping the harvests in darkness and at a cool temperature (28/32°) day and night.
+Small farmers receive training in soil improvement, agro-ecology and management.
+The team tracks prices in the market and arranges group transport for agricultural products.
+The small farmers take out microcredits to finance the agricultural year and the storage of their harvests.

 Support by Entrepreneurs du Monde

 The project is being run by an Entrepreneurs du Monde team of Senegalese and French professionals and is supported by financial (Coopération Monégasque, Fondation EDF, etc.) and technical partners (CRAterre* and EdF).
 To roll out this project and make it viable the team is going to create a social enterprise for storage and marketing, helping to strengthen the agricultural sector.